OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part4.md

 We found a duration of **7 seconds** to work well for our plant.

+// TODO: since we changed the first part to setup an init.d script, we need to update this step
+// This step should entail:
+//	* updating /etc/init.d/smart-plant to have the OPT argument include `--pump`
+//	* restarting the process: `/etc/init.d/smart-plant restart`

 #### 1. Update Program Run at Boot

 Since we now need to run the Smart Plant program with additional arguments to enable the pump, we'll need to update the `/etc/rc.local` file.